Watch Jamie win the Pride of Britain here:

-‘You’re the pride of Gloucester’, somebody said to me as I was attempting my treadmill world record.
-I wasn’t in great physical or mental shape at that stage and remember feeling like that was the loveliest thing to say.
+‘You’re the pride of Gloucester’, somebody said to me 400 miles into my non-stop treadmill world record attempt.
+I wasn’t in great physical or mental shape at that stage, but I remember thinking that was a seriously lovely thing to say.
 I’m a proud Gloucester boy after all, but Pride of Britain?
 That sounds like far too much responsibility!

 Let me tell you all about the day I won the Pride of Britain ‘Fundraiser of the Year’ award.
 It was an adventure for sure.

 It started, firstly, being awarded the Pride of Britain ‘Fundraiser of the Year’ award for the west.
 I was told I’d be going to the finals in London with all the other regional winners – and only one fundraiser (out of seventeen) would be selected as the national winner.

 The day of the awards came, and we arrived at a posh hotel in London, joined by my dad.
 Recently I took my mum to St James Palace to meet Prince Edward, so it was time to share the love and take dad to the next special occasion!

 During our brief before the awards, me, my dad and the other sixteen fundraisers were put into a room.
 We watched everyone’s story up on screen and I must say, I was blown away and just incredibly inspired.
 During the brief, we were told to really ‘milk’ the red carpet and not to rush it all.
 Me and my dad really understand the word ‘milk’!

 I decided to wear my Adventureman suit for the awards which made me worry slightly as the night is about being humble, but I had to remind myself that fundraising is fun and if the suit made someone smile, it would be worth it.
 My dad was wearing a shirt with braces, tie and trousers and a baseball cap back to front.
 That is a seriously big step for my dad, he normally wears just a pair of shorts and nothing else!